Strong winds fan wildfires in Greece

 Marathon is a short distance from Mati, the coastal resort where last year 102 people died in Greece´s worst fire disaster.

-Temperatures in some areas are expected to hit 40 degrees Celsius (104 degrees Fahrenheit) on Sunday, accompanied by gale force winds.
+Temperatures in some areas are expected to hit 40 degrees Celius (104 degrees Fahrenheit) on Sunday, accompanied by gale force winds.

 On Friday, civil protection chief Nikos Hardalias said it was the first time since 2012 that the country had faced such a mix of high temperatures, strong winds and low humidity.